auqcauqc/project/README.md

 ### Functions

 1. Given a text settings file, get/set the value of settings, add/delete settings
-2. Check the format of settings and delete duplicated settings
+2. Check the format of settings and delete duplicates of settings

 ### Data format